lhlyu/goreporter/README.md

 ## Warning

-The project may have unknown bugs, you can try this open source library [https://github.com/golangci/golangci-lint](https://github.com/golangci/golangci-lint)
+The project may have unknown bugs, you can try this repositore [https://github.com/golangci/golangci-lint](https://github.com/golangci/golangci-lint)